 WKU’s 60-credit-hour, year-round Educational Leadership Doctoral Program focuses on meeting the needs of practicing professionals to develop leadership skills in cross-disciplinary settings.
 Students are typically full-time employed and fit our coursework around their busy lives.
-We consider students “full-time” if they complete 6 hours per semester (spring, summer, fall) each year.
-A typical semester includes enrollment in one cohort class shared by other students entering the program at the same time and an elective related to program specialization (see below).
-Courses typically meet one weekend per month and/or in "hybrid" format in the fall/spring semesters.
-Summer courses follow similar patterns of weekend and/or hybrid formatting but over a shorter and more compact duration.
-Students continually enrolling three semesters per year should be able to complete all coursework excluding dissertation hours within three calendar years.
+Our cohort schedule is based on completing at least 6 hours per semester (spring, summer, fall) each year.
+Fall entering cohorts will be offered online and special closed cohorts will employ a hybrid format, utilizing face-to-face meetings with additional online meetings/coursework.
+Students continually enrolling three semesters per year and staying on track with their cohort should be able to complete all coursework including dissertation hours within 3.5 calendar years.

 Intended candidates for the degree are individuals who have completed at least a master's degree (or other appropriate graduate degree), have demonstrated leadership capacity within their organizational settings, and/or are committed to enhancing their abilities to learn and to enhance the educational missions of their organizations and communities.

 Program admission is based on a holistic evaluation of the candidate's application file, which must include: